Everything you need to know about AMD

 The acquisition of Xilinx in 2022 expanded AMD's portfolio to include field-programmable gate arrays (FPGAs).
 This move brought the Virtex and Zynq series under AMD's umbrella, offering high-performance FPGAs and system-on-chip solutions that combine FPGA fabric with ARM processor cores.

-It also sells accelerated processing units (APUs), which integrate CPU and GPU capabilities on a single chip.
+It also sells Accelerated Processing Units (APUs), which integrate CPU and GPU capabilities on a single chip.
 These are particularly appealing for systems requiring good graphics performance without the need for a discrete GPU.
 The company has also made significant inroads in the gaming console market with its semi-custom solutions, powering popular platforms like PlayStation and Xbox.

 AMD's mergers and acquisitions

+Over the years, AMD has strategically acquired several companies to enhance its market position and technological prowess.
 In 2006, AMD made a pivotal move by acquiring ATI Technologies for $5.4 billion.
-This acquisition marked AMD's significant entry into the graphics market, allowing it to compete directly with Nvidia.
+This acquisition marked AMD's significant entry into the graphics market, allowing it to compete directly with NVIDIA.
 The integration of ATI’s advanced graphics technology enabled AMD to develop its renowned APUs, which combine CPU and GPU capabilities on a single chip, revolutionising the way computing and graphics processing were handled together.

 In 2012, the company acquired SeaMicro for approximately $334 million to bolster its data center solutions.
 SeaMicro's innovative energy-efficient server technology was a perfect fit for AMD’s strategy to reduce power consumption while increasing performance in data centers.
 This acquisition allowed AMD to provide more competitive solutions in the burgeoning cloud and data center markets, further solidifying its presence in this critical sector of the tech industry.

 The acquisition of Xilinx in 2022 for $35 billion was another game-changer for AMD.
-Xilinx's expertise in field-programmable gate arrays (FPGAs) and adaptive system-on-chips (SoCs) significantly broadened AMD's product offerings, particularly in adaptive computing.
+Xilinx's expertise in Field-Programmable Gate Arrays (FPGAs) and adaptive System-on-Chips (SoCs) significantly broadened AMD's product offerings, particularly in adaptive computing.
 This acquisition not only strengthened AMD’s position in data centers but also expanded its reach into automotive and industrial applications, areas that are increasingly reliant on sophisticated computing solutions.

 Key figures at AMD

-Dr Lisa Su, AMD CEO and Chair (Image credit: AMD)
+Dr Lisa Su, AMD CEO and Chair

-Overseeing the company’s strategic direction is Victor Peng, the president of AMD.
+Dr. Lisa Su, as Chair and CEO, is widely recognised for revitalizing AMD, driving it back to profitability and significant growth.
+Overseeing the company’s strategic direction is Victor Peng, the company’s president.
 Mark Papermaster, the CTO, is at the helm of AMD's technology and product development.

 What can customers expect from doing business with AMD?

-AMD's Shanghai campus (Image credit: AMD)
+AMD's Shanghai campus

 For IT decision-makers, partnering with AMD offers a compelling value proposition that addresses key enterprise concerns.
-AMD's product portfolio delivers high-performance computing solutions at competitive price points, particularly relevant for data center deployments, high-performance computing (HPC) environments, and virtualisation infrastructures.
+AMD's product portfolio delivers high-performance computing solutions at competitive price points, particularly relevant for data center deployments, high-performance computing (HPC) environments, and virtualization infrastructures.

-AMD's EPYC server processors have gained significant traction in the enterprise space, offering a strong performance-per-watt ratio that can lead to lower total cost of ownership (TCO) for data centres.
+AMD's EPYC server processors have gained significant traction in the enterprise space, offering a strong performance-per-watt ratio that can lead to lower total cost of ownership (TCO) for data centers.
 This efficiency translates to potential reductions in power consumption and cooling costs, critical factors for CIOs managing large-scale IT operations.

 The company's commitment to innovation ensures enterprise customers have access to cutting-edge semiconductor technology, enabling them to stay ahead of the curve in an increasingly data-driven business landscape.
 AMD's roadmap aligns well with emerging enterprise needs, including AI and machine learning capabilities, which are becoming integral to many business processes.